 Please note this course is not a therapy or support group or a post-vention course, rather it is an education course to learn how to give first aid to others.
 For more information, visit mhfa.com.au

-Mental Health First Aid: Expression of Interest
+Mental Health First Aid: Expression of Interest – opening soon for 2019

 The Arts Wellbeing Collective is committed to ensuring that our accredited Mental Health First Aiders represent the diversity of the performing arts industry.
 We strongly encourage expressions of interest from applicants with a variety of experiences, knowledge and perspectives, including Aboriginal and Torres Strait Islanders, culturally and linguistically diverse, gender diverse and LGBTIQ practitioners.